algolia/magento/_src/m2-upgrade.md

 ### Extension Manager

+Another option to upgrade your extension is through Magento's extension manager in your store's backoffice.
+You can find the manager by going to:

+**Stores > Tools > Web Setup Wizard > Extension Manager**

-You can also upgrade to a new version through Magento's extension manager.
-Please read this Magento [devdoc](https://devdocs.magento.com/guides/v2.2/comp-mgr/extens-man/extensman-update.html) for more information.
+Please read this Magento [devdoc](https://devdocs.magento.com/guides/v2.3/comp-mgr/extens-man/extensman-update.html) for more information on how to update your extension.